ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 ### Scale highlighting

-Scale highlighting can easily be changed with the button on the bottem left.
+Scale highlighting can be easily changed with the button on the bottem left.
 It opens a dialog, where you can switch between major or minor or change the root key.

 <img src="https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/blob/master/docs/images/scalehighswitch.gif?raw=true" width="754" alt="Showing usage of scale highlighting dialog">

 ### Ghost track

 With a ghost track, you can easily set note guidelines for composing.
 Simply choose a track, and you will see the notes in the piano roll background.
-With mirroring, every note of this track will be spread across all octaves.
+With enabled mirroring, every note of your selected track will be spread across all octaves.
 So manually copy or transpose notes across octaves is not needed anymore.
 There is also a button to easily switch between the current and the ghost track.

 <img src="https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/blob/master/docs/images/ghosttrack.gif?raw=true" width="754" alt="Ghost track">

 ### Step sequencing with computer keyboard

 In Renoise, you can use your computer keyboard to play notes.
 This is also possible in the piano roll.
 So, when you play and hold notes and use the cursor keys left or right to move the edit cursor, it will create or remove notes on the current cursor position.
+You can also use your midi kleyboard to play a chords and use the cursor keys to draw them, when you have seleted the midi in device in the preferences.

 <img src="https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/blob/master/docs/images/stepseq.gif?raw=true" width="754" alt="Step sequecing in Simple Pianoroll Tool for Renoise">